JoshuaChua1106/aws-S3-personal-archive/README.md

 |AWS S3 (Glacier Deep Archive) | $0.036|

 ### Google One (Current)
-I am currently on the Google One plan, which costs $44.99 AUD annualy for 200gb of cloud storage.
+I am currently on the Google One plan, which costs $44.99 AUD annually for 200gb of cloud storage.
 Which equates to $0.22495 AUD per GB per year.

 **$0.22495 AUD per GB per year**